whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-25-Sprezza-Box-Subscription-October-2016-Review-Coupon.md

 **Sprezza NYC** Cufflinks, *Value $20*

 Cufflinks are an accessory that I think often gets forgotten amongst the majority of men, but it really is a statement piece to wear and certainly adds great value to your whole look, especially when you're in the executive level of work or even if you want to have an uber dapper look.
-So this was a great item to include for this month's box!

 <br>